Spin effects in gravitational waveforms and fluxes for binaries on eccentric orbits to the third post-Newtonian order

-From the expressions for $\dot{x}(x,e)$ and $\dot{e}(x,e)$, one can solve for $x(e)$, which is needed for the derivation of the memory contribution to the modes, as discussed in Subsection~\ref{subsec:heredEval} above.
-This is done by first obtaining $\dd x/\dd e = \dot{x}/\dot{e}$, then solving this differential equation order by order, in a PN and an eccentricity expansion, starting from an initial frequency $x_0$ and eccentricity $e_0$.
+The total 3PN evolution equations for $x$ and $e$ are the sums of the horizon flux contributions from Eqs.~\eqref{xdotedotHoriz} with the contributions due to the fluxes at infinity (Eqs.~\eqref{xdotInfty} and \eqref{xdotInfty}).
+From these expressions, one can solve for $x(e)$ by first obtaining $\dd x/\dd e = \dot{x}/\dot{e}$, then solving this differential equation order by order, in a PN and an eccentricity expansion, starting from an initial frequency $x_0$ and eccentricity $e_0$.
 For example, at leading order in eccentricity, and at leading PN order for the nonspinning and spin contributions, we get

-The full expression is provided in the Supplemental Material.
+The full result is provided in the Supplemental Material.

-We stress that all the results obtained in this section are for the radiated fluxes at infinity, but we did not account for the horizon absorption, which starts at 2.5PN for the spin contributions and at 4PN for the nonspinning contributions, relative to the leading order of the flux at infinity.
-For arbitrary mass ratios and quasi-circular inspirals, the horizon flux was derived in Ref.~\cite{Alvi:2001mx} at leading order, in Refs.~\cite{Poisson:2014gka,Taylor:2008xy} to 5PN for nonspinning and to 3.5PN for spinning binaries, and in Refs.~\cite{Chatziioannou:2012gq,Chatziioannou:2016kem,Saketh:2022xjb} to 4PN.
-It was also derived to high PN orders in the test-mass limit for quasi-circular and eccentric orbits in Refs.~\cite{Poisson:1994yf,Tagoshi:1997jy,Fujita:2014eta,Shah:2014tka,Sago:2015rpa,Isoyama:2021jjd,Munna:2023vds}.
-Once the energy and angular-momentum horizon fluxes are derived for eccentric orbits and arbitrary mass ratios, one can combine them with our results for the fluxes at infinity, and obtain their contributions to $\dot{x}(x,e)$ and $\dot{e}(x,e)$ (see Ref.~\cite{Datta:2023wsn} for recent work in that direction).
+The expressions for $x(e)$ and $\dot{e}$ are needed in the derivation of the memory contributions to the modes, as discussed in Subsection~\ref{subsec:heredEval}.
+The horizon flux contributes to the DC memory, through the integral in Eq.~\eqref{eq:DCmemoryIntegrals}, and is needed to get agreement with the gravitational self-force results of Ref.~\cite{Cunningham:2024dog}.
+However, we do not account for possible horizon absorption effects on the other contributions to the waveform modes, since they are not straightforward to include in PN calculations within the MPM formalism.